Peoples State Forest

 - Level of difficulty: Moderate to difficult

-- Starting in the lot near Matthies Grove, this trail runs through the southern portion of the forest crossing a 60-foot cliff; takes a rugged climb over Ragged Mountain; then leads to an area of rock ledges known as the Indian Caves.
+- Starting in the lot near Matthies Grove, this trail runs through the southern portion of the forest, crossing a 60-foot cliff; it takes a rugged climb over Ragged Mountain, and then leads to an area of rock ledges known as the Indian Caves.
 (For 1500 years, soapstone was quarried here by Native Americans.)

 KNOW BEFORE YOU GO